leadpony/justify-examples/justify-examples-schemabuilder/README.md

 ## Description

-This code sample demonstrates how to build a JSON schema programmatically.
+This code sample shows how to build a JSON schema programmatically.
 The code validates a JSON document against the built schema.

 ## How to Build